omnect/omnect-device-service/README.md

 ## What is demo-portal-module
-This module on the device side is designed to **demonstrate** a factory rest workflow.
+This module on the device side is designed to **demonstrate** the  workflow:
+- factory reset
+- iot-hub-device-update user consent

+### Factory reset
 The module itself does not perform a factory reset.
 It serves as an interface between the cloud and the built-in factory reset from the [ics-dm yocto image](https://github.com/ICS-DeviceManagement/meta-ics-dm).